mstksg/inCode/copy/entries/interpreters.md

 providing insight on how I approach and solve non-trivial Haskell problems.
 Along the way we'll also use mtl typeclasses and classy lenses.

+The source code is [available online][Duet.hs] and is executable as a stack script.

+!!![Duet.hs]:singletons/Door.hs

 The Puzzle
 ----------